Pacific Ballast Water Group (PBWG)

 Activities & Achievements

 In 2002, the Pacific States Marine Fisheries Commission (PSMFC) began to serve as the administrative entity and provide staff support to the PBWG.
-Randy Fisher, Executive Director of the PSMFC, currently serves as chair of the PBWG.
+Stephen Phillips, PSMFC Senior Program Manager, currently serves as chair of the PBWG.

 The PBWG meets annually and sponsors periodic technical workshops on issues of mutual concern to the region, examples include: